Friday, July 11, 2025

 What is the chorus of this psalm?
 What is the repeated phrase that acts as a bridge between sections?
 “Each evening they come back, howling like dogs and prowling about the city.” (v.
 6, 14) The psalmist adds to the point by repeating that each evening “those who treacherously plot evil” (v.5) come back looking for trouble at his expense.

-Don’t you just love how in the middle of being stalked by Saul's agents each night David could still sing of God's strength?
+Don’t you just love how, in the middle of being stalked by Saul's agents each night, David could still sing of God's strength?
 He knew that God would preserve him until the morning!
-Such faith in a loving God makes for a good night's sleep no matter what is going on outside.
+Such faith in a loving God makes for a good night's sleep, no matter what is going on outside.

 Photo by Gurth Bramall on Unsplash